Skip to main content

 • updated the Control Panel:

-• accelerated cluster loading across regions;
+• accelerated cluster loading by region;

 • updated the DBMS and version selection screen on the cluster creation page;